KalaniEhuKai/SliceAndDiceDataDisplayTwitchExtension/dev_notes.md

 # TODO
+Consider changing it to display curses data when hovering over the settings icon (and have the data show in large window from that area) instead of bottom right.

+Consider getting rid of all the stuff that makes hover mouse events avoid the edge of the screen to avoid showing things when fullscreen with mouse at edge.
+It makes it slightly ugly and adds a lot of complexity, and isn't really necessary with the movement-based hiding.
+This is a moot point if switching to the Setting UI area instead of bottom right.

+Should really handle that elements change size and positioning based on resolution/fullscreen/scaling setting.
+Probably should add config settings for this, and then scale and position things in the overlay based on those settings.
+Also if not 16:9 resolution then twitch adds black bar below/above, should ideally handle that too.
+For not just add a Known Issues section.
+Could also look to simplify by just having a hoverover of larger areas for like the settings area, the heroes are, the enemies area (these probably are easier to write algorithms to handle than each specific item's location.)

 Minor issue where after updating data, it immediately does another cursesAndBlessingsHoverTarget mouseenter > updateData call.
 But it's within a second so won't fetch data again.

-Consider getting rid of all the stuff that makes hover mouse events avoid the edge of the screen to avoid showing things when fullscreen with mouse at edge.
-It makes it slightly ugly and adds a lot of complexity, and isn't really necessary with the movement-based hiding.

 Change it so that actionable errors are displayed in 'processingIssues' view in the overlay, rather than having streamer troubleshooting say to view console log.

-Consider changing it to display curses data when hovering over the settings icon (and have the data show in large window from that area) instead of bottom right.

 # Steps for testing:
 1. Zip all of the local files (extension content)